duniter/duniter/doc/Protocol.md

-DifferentIssuersCount# DUP - Duniter Protocol
+# DUP - Duniter Protocol

 > This document reflects Duniter in-production protocol.
 It is updated only for clarifications (2017).